Ada-Developers-Academy/core-unit-1/intro-to-functions/practice-intro-to-functions.md

 ##### !end-answer
 ##### !explanation

 An example description: Passing something into a function means that we are calling a function and supplying an argument to it.
 We pass in values as arguments.
 We can also say that the values we expect to be passed into a function are the parameters.
-We can say that "passing something into a function" is giving "input" into the function.
+We can say that "passing something into a function" is giving "input" to the function.

 ##### !end-explanation
 ### !end-challenge